stllfe/manuscript/README.md

 It's designed for simple scripts, research code, and ML experiments where you want to avoid writing complex `argparse` or `dataclass` based configuration systems.

-It's inspired by Andrej Karpathy's [Poor Man's Configurator from `nanoGPT`](https://github.com/karpathy/nanoGPT/blob/master/configurator.py) repo and aims to provide a more robust and feature-rich solution to the same problem: easily override variables from the command line without cluttering the main script.
+It's inspired by Andrej Karpathy's Poor Man's Configurator from [`nanoGPT`](https://github.com/karpathy/nanoGPT/blob/master/configurator.py) repo and aims to provide a more robust and feature-rich solution to the same problem: easily override variables from the CLI without cluttering the main script.

-_It's a remedy for simple scripts with rapid changes like the ones typical for ML experiments._

 ## Why? 🤔